sodascience/metasyn/docs/source/cli.rst

 The ``create-meta`` command also takes one optional argument:

 * ``--config [config-file]``: The filepath and name of a .toml configuration file that specifies distribution behavior.
 For example, if we want to set a column to be unique or to have a specific distribution, we can do so by specifying it in the configuration file.
-Information on how to use these files can be found in the :doc:`/usage/config_files` section.
+Information on how to use these files can be found in the :doc:`improve_synth` section.

 .. admonition:: Generating a GMF file without a dataset